 It’s Tutorial Thursday!
 In this series, we explore APA’s extensive library of video tutorials, available on YouTube.
 Please feel free to link or embed videos or playlists in library websites or LibGuides, course management systems, or other locations where students, faculty, and researchers will find them.

-Our first series of webinars for students and faculty in 2016 is starting on March 23, 2016.
+Our fall series of webinars for students and faculty is starting on September 28, 2016.
 Help us spread the word to faculty, students, and anyone who teaches research methods.